 \subsection{Numerical validation}

-An excellent quantitative agreement is found between formula (\ref{eq:fEintegrable}) and prior computations, for both the round ball (figure \ref{fig:intro}b) and other integrable cases in axisymmetric ellipsoids (not shown).
-However, since formula (\ref{eq:fEintegrable}) is not valid for non-integrable cases, it remains to compare theorem \ref{theo:dens} with numerical computations of the inertial-mode spectrum in such cases.
+An excellent quantitative agreement is found between formula \eqref{eq:fEintegrable} and prior computations, for both the round ball (figure \ref{fig:intro}b) and other integrable cases in axisymmetric ellipsoids (not shown).
+Since formula \eqref{eq:fEintegrable} is not valid when $\vec{\Omega}$ is not an axis of revolution of the geometry, it remains to compare Theorem \ref{theo:dens} with computations of the inertial-mode spectrum in such cases.